keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 The material for this spin diode was abundant, [as free manganese in seawater and mixed in iron nodules on the ocean floor](https://doi.org/10.1098/rstb.2007.2223).
 [Ferromanganese nodules](https://en.wikipedia.org/wiki/Manganese_nodule).
 [We have only recently learned how to engineer artificial mimics](https://doi.org/10.3389/fpls.2022.929532).

-![Ferromanganese nodules on the sea floor](/images/crab-coral-hires.jpg)
+![Ferromanganese nodules on the sea floor](/images/crab-coral-hires.jpg) i
 Ferromanganese nodules on the sea floor.
 [North Atlantic Stepping Stones expedition](https://oceanexplorer.noaa.gov/expedition-feature/okeanos-ex2104-features-nodule/).
 NOAA, [[Public domain](https://www.omao.noaa.gov/image-licensing-usage-info)]
 {:.figcaption}

 This new engine has a mineral heart.
 Nature had left birnessite lying around on the ocean floor -- a cubic manganese oxide that [catalytically produces oxygen from water in the presence of calcium](https://doi.org/10.1021/acs.jpcc.5b05989).
 As a bubbling rock, birnessite wasn't threat to survival.
-But wielded by an exponential growing population, the Oxygen Evolving Complex would extinguish ancients and leave behind a furnace world the could fuel their unrecognisably morphed descendants.
+But wielded by an exponential growing population, the Oxygen Evolving Complex would extinguish ancients and leave behind a furnace world the would fuel their unrecognisably morphed descendants.

 <details style="border: none; background: none;" markdown="1">
   <summary style="cursor: pointer; font-weight: bold; color: #BA575C; list-style: none; outline: none;">